Studénka: History

 The first written mention of Studénka is from 1436.
 The village of Butovice was first mentioned in 1324 and Nová Horka in 1374.
 For centuries, Studénka was an agricultural village, and its population was Czech; Butovice was focused on cattle breeding and pond farming and had a predominantly German population.

-In 1467–1569, Studénka was owned by the lords of Fulštejn, then it was owned by the Pražma of Bílkov family, who joined it to the Bílovec estate.
-After the Bohemian Revolt, the properties of the family were confiscated, and in 1634 the village was acquired by Václav of Vrbno, who joined it to the Fulnek estate.
+In 1467–1569, Studénka was owned by the Lords of Fulštejn, then it was owned by the Pražma of Bílkov family, who annexed it to the Bílovec estate.
+After the Bohemian Revolt, the properties of the family were confiscated, and in 1634 the village was acquired by Václav of Vrbno, who annexed it to the Fulnek estate.
 In the 18th century, Studénka was bought by the Mönnich family, and in the 19th century it was inherited by the Wahlstatt family.

 In 1881 and 1890, the railway lines Studénka–Štramberk and Studénka–Bílovec were opened, and in 1900, a factory for the production of railway cars was established.
 The factory became the main employer in the region and contributed to the development of the village.

-In 1959, until then an independent municipality Butovice was merged with Studénka and Studénka obtained the statute of a town.
+In 1959, the until then independent municipality of Butovice was merged with Studénka and Studénka obtained the status of a town.

 Economy

-The traditional production of railway cars ended in 2006 and the Vagónka Studénka company was restructuralized.
+The traditional production of railway cars ended in 2006 and the Vagónka Studénka company was restructuralised.
 Since 2006, the factory has been a manufacturer of metal products known as MSV Metal Studénka.

 Transport

 The D1 motorway (the section from Přerov to Ostrava) bypasses the town in the north.

-Studénka lies on the international railway line between Kraków and Prague, and was the scene of the 2008 Studénka train wreck and the 2015 Studénka train crash.
+Studénka is located on the international railway line Prague–Kraków and on the lines Brno–Bohumín, Ostrava–Veřovice and Studénka–Bílovec.
+Studénka was the scene of the 2008 Studénka train wreck and the 2015 Studénka train crash.

 Sport

 SK Studénka is a Czech handball club which plays in the top tier.
-The football club MSV Studénka and ice hockey club HC Studénka play in the lower amateur tiers.
+The football club MSV Studénka and the ice hockey club HC Studénka play in the lower amateur tiers.